canaima-project/ansible-canaima/README.md

 #### Network
 - Cisco Catalyst 2960 (switch) with minimal install and SSH enabled
 - Cisco 2911 (router) with minimal install and SSH enabled
-- OK for Cauchy room
+- Production-ready for Cauchy room

 ## Installing Canaima
 ### SSH